St. Jude India: About St. Judes

-Parents bring their cancer-affected children from distant villages and towns in India all the way to large cities where they can get medical treatment at minimum or zero cost.
+Parents bring their cancer-affected children from distant villages and towns in India to large cities where they can get medical treatment at minimum or no cost.
 During the treatment, there are intermittent periods of rest when the child recuperating from chemotherapy treatment must be protected against opportunistic secondary infections resulting from unhygienic conditions and poor-quality food.
-The unavailability of hygienic shelter, nutritious food, having to travel to and from the hospital, and emotional distress often forces the parents to abandon their child's treatment.
+The unavailability of hygienic shelter, nutritious food, having to travel to and from the hospital, and emotional distress often force the parents to abandon their child's treatment.
 By providing the child and the parents with an infection-free accommodation and the necessary nutritional and holistic support - all free of cost, St. Judes makes a crucial intervention leading to the child's recovery and a noticeable increase in the survival rates of child patients with cancer.

 In addition, St. Judes also addresses the families' educational, recreational, and emotional needs under its care by organizing customized educational programs, celebrations of cultural events, and outings.
 Transport facilities too are extended to patients for hospital visits.
 Regular counseling and alternative therapy sessions are held to help the families cope with the stress and trauma that they undergo during the treatment.

 Founded by Mr. and Mrs. Kaviratne, the first center for St. Judes was established in Parel, Mumbai.
 This prototype center had eight individual family units, each accommodating a child patient and its parents.
 This prototype has now been replicated across the county.
 In Parel, centers are located close to Tata Memorial Hospital, where most children receive medical treatment.
 A campus at Cotton Green has also been established in partnership with Mumbai Port Trust (MPT) and Tata Memorial Hospital (TMH), accommodating 165 families close to Tata Memorial Hospital.
 Centers have also been established in Kharghar, on the campus of the Advanced Centre for Treatment, Research and Education in Cancer (ACTREC); the R&D section of the Tata Memorial Hospital, with a particular center only for patients recuperating from Bone Marrow Transplants.

-The total number of family units across India is 492, set up in 39 centers.
+The total number of family units across India is 516, set up in 41 centers.

 Donations to St. Judes are eligible for tax exemption under Section 80G of the Income Tax Act, 1961.